phac-nml/irida/doc/developer/primer.md

 Version control
 ---------------

-The IRIDA project uses Git, [GitLab][], and [GitHub][] for verison control purposes.
+The IRIDA project uses Git, [GitLab][], and [GitHub][] for version control purposes.
 The main development server used is the NML's [GitLab][] site.
 We use an internal repository so that we have greater control over how the code is managed, greater control over the testing servers, and allows us to have private conversations about issues.
 Once a feature is pushed to the *development* or *master* branches of the project, it is automatically mirrored to our [GitHub][] site to give access ot public users.

 External collaborators are welcomed to develop new features and should submit pull requests on IRIDA's [GitHub][] page.